Digital Designer job description

 The ideal candidate will have the following skills and capabilities:

-• Minimum of 5 years of experience in a digital-first design role
+• A minimum of 5 years of experience in UI/UX design roles

 • A strong portfolio that showcases experience designing and developing high quality digital products

-• Proficiency in design software, including Sketch, Figma/Figjam, Adobe Creative Suite, InVision, Hotjar or other similar tools
+• Proficiency in design software, including Figma/Figjam, Adobe suite, InVision, Hotjar or other similar tools

 • Creative and analytical thinking, with proven experience in user research, wireframing and usability testing